-Game Reserve (game park) vs Nature Reserve
+Game Reserves (game park) vs Nature Reserves

 A Nature Reserve (bio-reserve, preserve, conserve or natural reserve) is an important area, set aside for the value of its fauna and or flora.
-It could also refer to an area of geological or other special interest like biomes and eco systems.
+It could also refer to an area of geological or other special interest like biomes and ecosystems.
 Ultimately they are managed for the purpose of conservation and can be designated either privately or by the relevant provincial government.
 A good example is the Kogelberg Nature Reserve just outside of Cape Town.

-A Game Park or Game reserve on the other hand exists specifically for the preservation of wild animals.
+A Game Park or Game reserve, on the other hand, exists specifically for the preservation of wild animals.
 In these areas, fauna like antelope, rhino and giraffes are protected.
 There are activities like hiking and game viewing but hunting may also be permitted.
 If hunting is prohibited then a Game Park can be classified as a Nature Reserve.

 One of the most well-known game reserves in South Africa is the Pilanesberg Nature Reserve in the North West province.
 This reserve was set aside as a protected area before animals were introduced to the environment.
 It is today one of the most popular Game Parks in the country.

 A Game Farm is quite different from any of the above categories.
 They are usually privately owned and run as a means to produce animals for resale, hunting and for meat, skin and horn.
-It is a carefully managed process where the breeding and culling of animals is combined with sport hunting.
+It is a carefully managed process where the breeding and culling of animals is combined with sports hunting.

 That said, it is not exclusively a hunting enterprise and Game Farms may also render income streams through things like photographic safaris and even eco-safaris.
 Hunting wild animals is an extremely contentious issue with many varied opinions and complicated dimensions.
 If this does worry you and is not to your taste then be sure to ask specific questions before you visit.

-Wildlife Sanctuarys and Trusts
+Wildlife Sanctuaries and Trusts

 In South Africa a Wildlife Sanctuary is a place set aside for the rescue and rehabilitation of animals, endangered or otherwise.
 Often these are fantastic places to get up close with animals that are only seen in the wild and so offer an educational-type experience.
-Volunteer opportunities abound and they can offer life changing experiences.
+Volunteer opportunities abound and they can offer life-changing experiences.

 Before you go...